KomodoPlatform/NotaryNodes/season7/candidates/alright/README.md

 **RRiPromiseToNotarizeThisTime9FchTZ**

-I have been in the Komodo ecosystem and sorrounding communities since Summer 2017.
+I have been in the Komodo ecosystem and surrounding communities since Summer 2017.
 I began disclosing security vulnerabilities to jl777 in the Spring of 2018.
 I was offered a contracting position after disclosing several security vulnerabilities.

 I am adept at auditing python, C, C++ and rust codebases.
 I feel most comfortable developing in python and rust.